mhogrefe/malachite/docs/performance.md

 and finally [Schönhage-Strassen (FFT) multiplication](https://en.wikipedia.org/wiki/Schonhage-Strassen_algorithm) for the largest inputs, achieving $$O(n \log n \log \log n)$$ time.

-Given all of this machinery, it's a little disappointing that the Malachite isn't much faster at multiplying than `num` is, in practice.
+Given all of this machinery, it's a little disappointing that Malachite isn't much faster at multiplying than `num` is, in practice.
 I have a few improvements in mind that should boost Malachite's multiplication performance further.